Fredouye/harbor_ansible/harbor_proxy/README.md

 :exclamation: You should use an Ansible vault to store your Harbor credentials !

-Define the external registries you want to proxy using this variable :
+Define the external registries you want to proxy using this list :

 ```yaml
 harbor_registries: